Odd viscosity and anomalous Hall effect in two dimensional electron systems with smooth disorder

-where two independent components of the (first) viscosity tensor are introduced: $\eta \equiv \eta_{xx}^\pm$ (diagonal viscosity) and $\eta_{xy}^\pm = -\eta_{yx}^\pm$ -- the off-diagonal (odd) or Hall viscosity~\cite{Avron:1998aa,Banerjee:2017aa,PhysRevFluids.2.094101,fruchart2022odd,Fruchart:2023aa}.
+where $\hat{\mathbf z}$ is unit vector of z-axis, and two independent components of the (first) viscosity tensor are introduced: $\eta \equiv \eta_{xx}^\pm$ (diagonal viscosity) and $\eta_{xy}^\pm = -\eta_{yx}^\pm$, the off-diagonal (odd) or Hall viscosity~\cite{Avron:1998aa,Banerjee:2017aa,PhysRevFluids.2.094101,fruchart2022odd,Fruchart:2023aa}.
 The latter is the subject of our interest.
-Note that in our problem formulation, the second viscosity does not manifest itself (general analysis is given, e.g., in~\cite{PhysRevB.103.235305}).\footnote{In Eq.~\eqref{vis:def}, unlike the standard representation of the Navier-Stokes equations~\cite{ll6_eng}, the terms with the product of viscosity and concentration are under the Laplace operator.
+Note that in our problem formulation, the second viscosity does not manifest itself (general analysis is given, e.g., in~\cite{PhysRevB.103.235305}).\footnote{In \eqref{vis:def}, unlike the standard representation of the Navier-Stokes equations~\cite{ll6_eng}, the terms with the product of viscosity and concentration are under the Laplace operator.
 This is related to the specifics of scattering on static disorder.
 For an incompressible electron liquid, this difference is not essential.}